adg18/FIRE273-2019/ASN2.md

 Since this file is compressed, we won't be able to work with it directly.
 The `.gz` suffix indicates that it is a "gzip" compressed file.
 We can decompress this file with the command `gzip -d [filename]`.

+Note: Whenever I give you a command with an element in `[square brackets]` that is just a placeholder.
+You should replace everything, including the brackets, with the text you need (in this case the filename of the file you just downloaded).

 Q1) What does this do to the file and file name?
 (Check with `ls -lh` before and after)

 Take a look inside the chr22 sequence file to look at the general format of the FASTA files: